FaizanImran-blip/FaizanImran-blip/README.md

 ## About Me

-I am a full-stack developer and AI engineer with over 5 years of experience building scalable and intelligent applications for startups and enterprises.
-My focus is on AI-driven solutions, chat systems, and end-to-end product development, combining academic knowledge from the University of Management and Technology with practical execution.
+I am a Full-Stack Developer and AI Engineer with over 5 years of experience in building scalable, intelligent applications for startups and enterprises.
+My expertise lies in AI-driven solutions, chat systems, and end-to-end product development.
+I combine practical experience as a solo entrepreneur with a deep understanding of modern technologies to deliver impactful products.

-I deliver efficient, intuitive, and scalable digital products.

 ---

 ## Expertise